 If your child (or you) are a Harry Potter fan, then a visit to the Harry Potter Warner Bros. studios is a must.
-Discover the scenes where much of the films was filmed, ride the Hogwarts Express, learn to ride a broomstick and try a famous butter beer as you follow Harry Potter´s footsteps.
+Discover the scenes where much of the films were filmed, ride the Hogwarts Express, learn to ride a broomstick and try a famous butter beer as you follow in Harry Potter´s footsteps.

 This is unsurprisingly one of London’s most popular attractions, so be sure to book several weeks in advance as tickets sell out extremely quickly.

 The Lion King Musical

 One of London’s most successful musicals of recent years, the Lion King is simply outstanding.
 It’s always one of our top recommendations to our friends who are coming to London with kids.
-You can get tickets from around £35 each and we think it is totally worth the money.
+You can get tickets for around £35 each and we think it is totally worth the money.

 The Natural History Museum

 At first, you could be mistaken for thinking that the Natural History Museum wouldn’t be that entertaining for kids, but the truth is, it’s made for them!
 They will be able to admire some of the strangest, preserved animals on the planet, along with dinosaur skeletons.
 The show’s star is currently ‘Hope’, the giant whale skeleton that presides over the central gallery.
 And, the best thing… it’s a free museum for adults and children!

 More things to do in London with kids

-In addition to these top 10 London attractions for kids, there’s so many other places to consider when visiting London as a family.
+In addition to these top 10 London attractions for kids, there are many other places to consider when visiting London as a family.

 We particularly love musicals as they offer so much fun and entertainment for all ages.
 In addition to the Lion King mentioned above, we also recommend Charlie and the Chocolate Factory, Matilda and Billy Elliot.
 You can learn more in our article The best musicals in London.